Jermaine0Forbes/PHP-Reference/logs.md

 - how to google authentication
 - how to do facebook authentication
 - how to upload a file with a progress bar --done
-- how to create an ajax search result bar
+- how to create an ajax search result bar --done
 - how to insert,update,and delete records with PDO -- done

 ## 1/23/19